 Conservation Efforts

 Sri Lanka’s tea trails are integral to the nation’s heritage and ecology.
-Conservation efforts there focus on protecting the unique biodiversity and ensuring sustainable, eco-friendly tourism practices.
+Conservation efforts focus on protecting the unique biodiversity and ensuring sustainable, eco-friendly tourism practices.

 Protecting Biodiversity